 Although programming is math-based, programmers themselves are human (yes, even Mark Zuckerberg) so they and their behavior are the study object for social sciences.

-In its survey 2019, Coding Sans asked what is the main challenge for the software companies.
-The top 3 issues were capacity, talent hiring, and knowledge sharing.
-So not technical (like, lack of servers or programming languages) but human issues that can be solved using the tools and methods from social sciences.
+Not technical (like, lack of servers or programming languages) but human issues can be solved using the tools and methods from social sciences.
 We already see this social trend in the industry.
 Agile, Kanban, Scrum principles have nothing to do with programming and math.
 Instead, they focus on management, bonuses, punishments, and behavioral-driven metrics.

-The same survey shows that the stimuli for a more efficient programmer’s work are engaging work, money, training, etc.
+The stimuli for a more efficient programmer’s work are engaging work, money, training, etc.

 Corporate culture is another niche where behavioral psychology shows its power.
 If it’s common in the company to hide the problems because of the possible inadequate reaction from a manager or to miss deadlines without any consequences, the newcomers will do that as well.
 Social modeling is not just about children.
 Adults are just as prone to repeating the acknowledged behavioral patterns.